 Pros: If you file it, you will know the witnesses availability.
 If the witness responds, you will know what they will say if called to testify against you.
 If they don't respond, the judge might preclude his testimony, which means that you win.
 Sounds pretty good, but...

 Cons: What if the witness doesn't want to cooperate, and if left alone would not cooperate with either the state or the defense?
 If your DUI lawyer compels them to court, they are probably going to show up, and they are probably not going to be happy about it.
-In this scenario, if your lawyer had not kicked that hornet's nest, your case would have been dismissed.
+In this scenario, if your lawyer had not kicked that hornet's nest, it's possible the case becomes dismissed.

 This is a tough call, and only your DUI lawyer can make the ultimate decision.
 It often times helps for the lawyer to get a feel for where the prosecutor stands on the matter.
-Sometimes, enough information can be extracted from the prosecutor to make a good decision.
+Sometimes, enough extracted information from the prosecutor to make a good decision.

 Hypothetical situation scenario 2

-The missing information in the police report: Perhaps there is a gap in the police report.
-Let's say there is some missing time that can't be accounted for based on any of the involved officers' accounts of the event.
+The missing information in the police report: However, perhaps there is a gap in the police report.
+Moreover, let's say there is some missing time unaccounted for based on any of the involved officers' accounts of the event.
 For this example, say they can't establish the time of driving because the police are called in after an accident.
-They need the time of driving to be able to prove that you had a 0.080 or greater alcohol concentration within two hours of driving.
+To clarify, they need the time of driving to be able to prove that you had a 0.080 or greater alcohol concentration within two hours of driving.